groupcash/core/algorithms.md

 A coin can be verified successfully if all of the following criteria are met

-- The issuer of the coin is an accepted regulatory entity of the currency
+- The issuer of the coin is authenticated by the regulatory entity of the currency
 - The signature of the issuer is valid
 - The signature if each transaction is valid
 - The signer of each transaction is the target of the previous transaction